 Has Donald Trump lost interest in bringing peace to Ukraine?

-Instead of bilateral and trilaterals being organised “almost immediately”, as he boasted a few days ago, Trump’s has enough of Vlad and Volod.
+Instead of bilaterals and trilaterals being organised “almost immediately”, as he boasted a few days ago, Trump has had enough of Vlad and Volod.

 In the words of the White House: “President Trump and his national security team continue to engage with Russian and Ukrainian officials towards a bilateral meeting to stop the killing and end the war… It is not in the national interest to further negotiate these issues publicly.”